IHOP Says 'IHOb' — And The Internet Says, What?

 One of the only guesses the company dismissed outright was for "burritos."
 It did so without discussing "purritos" — but if you want to see photos of cute cats cozied up in socks, it's here for you.

-The hubbub over the "b" comes as IHOP prepares to mark the 60th anniversary of its first restaurant, which opened outside of Los Angeles in the summer of 1958.
+The hubbub over the "b" comes as IHOP prepares to mark the 60th anniversary of its first restaurant, which opened outside Los Angeles in the summer of 1958.

 Whatever the IHOPlan is for the chain's widely recognized name, it seems to have been long in the making: The Twitter handle for IHOb is already reserved and verified, having joined Twitter in July 2016.